afeldman-nm/vllm-enc-dec-rfc/rfc.md

 #### Add T5 model

 Note: T5 depends on [custom attention bias being supported](#support-custom-attention-bias) by at least one of the attention backends which [also supports encoder attention & cross-attention](#add-support-for-encoder-attention-and-cross-attention-to-additional-kernels); at time of writing this is not the case.
-Custom attention bias is required in order to support relative positional encoding.
+Custom attention bias is required in order to support T5 [relative positional encoding.](#custom-attention-bias-and-relative-positional-encoding)

 Add support for the T5 model [^4].
 * Port HuggingFace T5 model [^5] to vLLM